1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 BIO advocates for our international students and scholars on a campus and community level by continuing to provide education, training, and advising for campus partners and stakeholders regarding the complex issues facing our student and scholar population.

 On a national level, BIO works in partnership with the UC Berkeley Government and Community Relations team and the University of California's Office of Federal Governmental Relations to advocate for regulations and policies supportive of our international community.
-Additionally, BIO works for advocacy through our membership in NAFSA: Association of International Educators, the world's largest nonprofit association dedicated to international education and exchange.

 6. Where can I find support if I have immigration or concerns?
 Support for anxiety or stress?
 Support specifically for election-related stress?